-From the early twentieth century, through the post-war years until today, downtown Manhattan, specifically Greenwich Village, was at the heart of bohemian life, vibrant intellectual discussion, and the gathering place for the artistic community.
-Drawing on this rich and colorful history, Mercer Contemporary seeks to honor the pioneering artists of the past and cultivate a dynamic and intellectual artistic dialogue into the future.
+Since the early twentieth century, downtown Manhattan, specifically Greenwich Village, was the heart of bohemian life, vibrant intellectual discussion, and the artistic community’s gathering place.
+Drawing on this vibrant and colorful history, Mercer Contemporary seeks to honor the past pioneering artists and cultivate a dynamic and intellectual artistic dialogue into the future.

 Mercer Contemporary is an Art Advisory, Appraisal, and Legacy Planning firm specializing in Fine Art from 1850 to the present day.
 The firm also has extensive experience in Photographs, Prints and Editions, and 20th Century Design.